BeefreeSDK/beefree-sdk-sample-client/README.md

-To use BEE Plugin, you will need to obtain appropriate credentials: Client ID and Client Secret, which are available in the application details page of the BEE Plugin developer portal.
+To use Beefree SDK, you must obtain the appropriate credentials: Client ID and Client Secret, available on the Beefree SDK Developer Console application details page.